Skip to content

 Either a clear reason why this is not the right engagement right now, or a scoped proposal covering: the diagnostic scope, the timeline, the investment, and what the dossier will contain.
 The proposal is sent within 48 hours of the call.
 There is no follow-up cadence after that — if the proposal is useful, you will act on it when the time is right.

-30 minutes.
-A direct conversation about your engine and whether a structural diagnosis is what it needs.
+A direct conversation about the current state of your organic engine and which engagement is the correct starting point.
 No deck, no pitch, no follow-up sequence.